 Monitors by listening to and comprehending several other radio frequencies such as Parking, Bear Patrol, and surrounding jurisdictions.

 Monitors and dispatches units in response to calls received on the Emergency âœBlue Lightâ Telephone system.

 Using police telecommunication system, notifies and dispatches appropriate personnel in response to specific incidents requiring investigation.

 Conducts computer inquiries and makes computer entries of stolen property, missing persons, license registrations, etc. Must constantly monitor computer for receipt of messages regarding commission of crimes, wanted persons, stolen vehicles, etc.

 Receives and processes emergency calls for other University departments when they are closed.

 Maintains a constantly updated log of towed vehicles.
 Maintains computerized files of bicycle registrations, telephone contacts, etc.

 Greets and assists visitors at the public window.

 Responds to inquiries from the public regarding police related services and makes referrals for members of the news media.

-Maintains Department recording equipment so that telephone and radio traffic can be recorded and reviewed by periodically changing discs and checking machines for proper adjustment.
+Maintains department recording equipment so that telephone and radio traffic can be recorded and reviewed periodically changing discs and checking machines for proper adjustment.